chatelainedev/creators-toolkit/README.md

 - All data stays on your computer - nothing is sent to external servers
 - No internet required after initial Node.js setup
-- Your projects remain private unless you choose to export/share them
+- Your projects remain private unless you choose to share them
 - User passwords are securely hashed with bcrypt
-- File-based storage means no dependency on browser localStorage